jmarusak/scoreboard/README.md

 # Scoreboard

-iOS application for iPad to keep volleyball scores.
+iOS application for iPhone/iPad to keep volleyball scores.